akuny/akuny.github.io/_drafts/big-opinions.md

 3. Add a `GET` route
 4. Start the application on port 3000

-Simple enough.
 Let's move on to a more functional example of a route in Express.
 Here's a `POST` route for a notional notekeeping application:

 ```javascript